-Performance Indicator 5.1:

-Gender coordination mechanism is empowered to influence the UNCT for gender equality and empowerment of women MISSING REQUIREMENTS Gender architecture and capacities
+Performance Indicator 5.1:Gender coordination mechanism is empowered to influenceGender architecture andthe UNCT for gender equality and empowerment of womencapacitiesMISSING REQUIREMENTSCapacities

 Findings and explanation of why this rating has been given against above UNCT-SWAP criteria (a, b, c, d).
-Include relevant details and analysis
+Include relevant details and analysis NOT MET.